cisco-open/sdwan-lab-deployment-tool/README.md

 Notes:
 - The virtual environment is deactivated by typing 'deactivate' at the command prompt.
-- Before running SD-WAN Lab again, make sure to activate the virtual environment back again (source venv/bin/activate).
+- Before running Catalyst SD-WAN Lab Deployment Tool again, make sure to activate the virtual environment back again (source venv/bin/activate).

 ## Usage
 Simmilar to [Sastre](https://github.com/CiscoDevNet/sastre), the command line is structured as a set of base parameters, the task specification followed by task-specific parameters: